*article still being written*

 There would be a loss of structural organization and integrity of the cytoplasmic membrane in bacteria, together with other damaging effects to the bacterial cell.

 Actually, most studies on membrane damage evaluated the effects of biocides on protoplasts and spheroplasts suspended in various solutes.
 QACs caused lysis of spheroplasts and protoplasts suspended in sucrose.
 The cationic agents interact with phospholipid (the phosphate group being the negatively-charged polar head) components in the cytoplasmic membrane, thereby producing membrane distortion and protoplast lysis under osmotic stress.
-Isolated membranes, however, did not undergo disaggregation (seperation out) on exposure to QACs.
+Isolated membranes, however, did not undergo disaggregation (separation out) on exposure to QACs.
 Some polymeric quaternary ammonium compounds such as polyquaternium-1, a quaternary ammonium polymeric compound, and myristamidopropyl dimethylamine, were shown to induce lysis of spheroplasts of S. marcescens, but not those of C. albicans.
 Damage to the membrane was sufficient to cause K+ leakage but this injury was not always sufficient to cause spheroplasts lysis.
 Adsorption of dioctadecyldimethyl ammonium bromide (DODAB) cationic bilayers onto bacterial cells changed the sign of the cell surface potential from negative to positive and a clear relationship between positive charge on bacterial cells and death was described.
 Regarding the mechanism of DODAB action, neither bacterial cell lysis nor DODAB vesicle disruption took place in contrast to the mechanism of action for single chained cationic surfactants.”
 (Carmona-Ribeiro, A. M. and Dias de Melo Carrasco, L.)